colbyfayock/hyper-bros-trading-workshop/lessons/07 - Add clientside product search with fuse.js.md

 In this lesson, we'll learn how to search through our array of products based on a query to give customers a way to look for specific products.

-To do that, we'll use node library fuse.js, which allows us to set up a new instance of
+To do that, we'll use node library fuse.js, which allows us to set up a new search instance that we'll make our queries to.

 ## Objectives
 *